Understanding the Genetics of Congenital Sucrase-Isomaltase Deficiency

 One may inherit one copy of a gene variant from one parent, or two copies of a gene variant, one from each parent.
 Most genetic disorders result from a recessive pattern of inheritance, which means there are two variant genes (one from each parent).

 While the symptoms of a genetic disorder are usually strongest when two copies of the gene variant are inherited (recessive), symptoms of CSID may also be present in those who have inherited only one copy of a gene variant that alters the function of the sucrase-isomaltase enzyme.
-In addition, people who have inherited one copy of a gene variant are called carriers, because their children may inherit the gene variant from them.

 The sucrase-isomaltase gene (SI) is a very large gene, made up of more than 100,000 base pairs of DNA.
 As a result, there are many possible variants of the gene that codes for the enzyme sucrase-isomaltase.
 Most of these SI variants are benign, which means they do not impair the enzyme’s function.
 However, in a number of studies of individuals diagnosed with CSID, researchers have identified 37 gene variants that code for the enzyme sucrase-isomaltase, the enzyme associated with CSID.1-9 Among these 37 known gene variants, four gene variants were the most common variants identified.9

 As the name implies, sucrase-isomaltase is a complex enzyme containing two parts or subunits, sucrase and isomaltase.
 A genetic variant affecting either the sucrase or isomaltase region of the enzyme may affect the cell’s ability to produce the enzyme or the enzymatic activity of either sucrase or isomaltase, or both.10